klaudiosinani/klaudiosinani.github.io/src/content/blog/java-stream-api-insights-and-misconceptions-an-essential-introduction.md

 Now, let's look into an example show-casing this behavior.

-First, we define a simple time measuring method, that accepts a `Runnable` and logs its total execution time in microseconds.
+First, we define a simple time measuring method, that accepts a `Runnable` operation and logs its total execution time in microseconds.

 ```java
 public void logExecutionTime(String taskTitle, Runnable task) {